OleksandrPerekuta/Pacman/README.md

 # Pacman

-This is game Pacman implemented in Java Swing during the course of Graphical User Interfaces at PJAIT.\n **The conditions were:** to have menu New Game, High Scores and Exit player would be able to choose size of playing field
+This is game Pacman implemented in Java Swing during the course of Graphical User Interfaces at PJAIT.

+**The conditions were:**
+to have menu New Game, High Scores and Exit player would be able to choose size of playing field